uzairarif5/NNForDigits/README.md

   - Contains the sizes of the input layer (784), second hidden layer (256) and third hidden layer (128).
 - `/dataStore`:
   - Stores the weights and biases made from `initWeightAndBiases.py` in txt and npy files.
 The npy file type is used by the neural network.
-- `/ownDatasetStuff`:
-  - Though I am training my neural network through the MNIST dataset, I also have my own data set (which I call ownDataset) stored in this folder.
-  - Custom images are made and stored using the drawing board (not in the repository as of now).
-  - `ownImages.dat` contains image information, while `ownLabels.txt` contains the appropriate label (in the same index).
-  - `editDataset.py` contains the functions to get, save and delete images.
-Running this files allows you to input one index which will delete the appropriate image, and its label.
-  - My own images are stored in a bunch of 28 x 28 arrays (of floats between 0 to 1) inside one big array. `pickle.dump` is then used to store my own images in the dat file.
 - `getNumbers.py`:
   - Contains functions to get images from MNIST and ownDataset.
   - Some images are banned and will not be used.
 Banned images are stored in the `bannedNumIndices` array.